 We have rules to protect information about you.
 Federal and state laws also protect your information.
-By signing this form you are giving your permission, called your "authorization," for the use and disclosure of information protected by the law.
+By giving your electronic signature, you are giving your permission, called your "authorization," for the use and disclosure of information protected by the law.

-You must sign this form, including the Protected Health Information Authorization statement included in the signature box at the end of this form if you want to be in the study.
-When you sign this form, you give permission for the use and sharing of your Protected Health Information (PHI) for the study.
+You must electronically sign, including the Protected Health Information Authorization statement if you want to be in the study.
+When you provide your electronic signature, you give permission for the use and sharing of your Protected Health Information (PHI) for the study.
 PHI is health information that identifies you.
 Your authorization is beneficial and important for the study.
 Without your authorization, you will not be able to be in this study.